-Joakim Ruist 18 January 2014
+Joakim Ruist, Saturday, January 18, 2014

 The lifting of transitional access restrictions for Romanian and Bulgarian workers is a hotly debated topic in the EU with big implications for public finances in destination countries.
 This column presents analysis of immigrants in Sweden, which never imposed access restrictions when these two countries joined the EU.
 Romanian and Bulgarian migrants to Sweden under this unrestricted regime make a sizeable positive contribution to Swedish public finances.
 Contributions can be expected to be even larger in the UK and Ireland.

-Katerina Lisenkova 10 January 2014
+Katerina Lisenkova, Friday, January 10, 2014

 Efforts to limit immigration are being implemented in many rich nations.
 Restricting immigration to these advanced ageing economies could be an economic boon or bane.
 This column presents recent work examining the labour market and fiscal impacts of restricting immigration, taking the UK government’s stated goal as an example.
 The results suggest that a significant reduction in net migration would have strong negative effects on the UK economy.

-Christian Dustmann, Tommaso Frattini 13 November 2013
+Christian Dustmann, Tommaso Frattini, Wednesday, November 13, 2013

 The immigration debate has focused on immigrants’ net fiscal impact – whether they receive more in welfare payments and other benefits than they pay back in taxes.
 This column summarises research showing that – contrary to popular belief – immigrants who arrived in the UK since 2000 have contributed far more in taxes than they have received in benefits.
 Compared with natives of the same age, gender, and education level, recent immigrants are 21% less likely to receive benefits.